WARPD: World model Assisted Reactive Policy Diffusion: Experiments

 \subsubsection{Longer Action Horizons \& Robustness to Perturbations}

 We first evaluate our method on the PushT task~\citep{chi2024diffusionpolicy}, a standard benchmark for diffusion-based trajectory generation in manipulation.
 The goal is to align a `T' block with a target position and orientation on a 2D surface.
 Observations consist of the end-effector's position and the block's position and orientation.
 Actions specify the end-effector's target position at each time step.
-Task performance—measured by success rate—is defined as the maximum overlap between the actual and desired block poses during a rollout.
+Success rate is defined as the maximum overlap between the actual and desired block poses during a rollout.
 We test under different action horizons and varying levels of environment perturbation, simulated via an adversarial agent that randomly displaces the `T' block.

-For the LWD model, we first train a VAE to encode trajectory snippets (of length equal to the action horizon) into latents representing locally optimal policies.
+For the WARPD model, we first train a VAE to encode trajectory snippets (of length equal to the action horizon) into latents representing locally optimal policies.
+These policies are optimized with a co-trained world model.
 A conditional latent diffusion model, given the current state, then generates a latent that the VAE decoder transforms into a locally optimal policy for the next action horizon.
 The inference process is illustrated in \cref{fig:lwd}.
+We train two variants of WARPD, with (WARPD) and without (WARPD w/o WM) the world model (i.e., we train WARPD with just $\mathcal{L}_{BC} + \mathcal{L}_{KL}$).

-As baselines for this experiment, we compare the proposed LWD model against four alternatives: 1) a \textbf{Diffusion Policy (DP)} model that generates open-loop action trajectories for a fixed action horizon; 2) a \textbf{Latent Diffusion Policy (LDP)} model, which is structurally similar to LWD but decodes the latent representation into an action trajectory rather than a closed-loop policy; 3) a \textbf{Multilayer Perceptron (MLP)} policy, which shares the same architecture as the policy network generated by LWD and serves to isolate the impact of diffusion modeling; 4) a \textbf{Random Policy}, which provides a lower-bound performance reference.
-For a fair comparison, all diffusion-based models (LWD, DP, and LDP) use the same model size and hyperparameters, corresponding to the \texttt{medium} configuration described in \cref{app:diff_params} and \cref{app:pusht_lwd_params}.
+As baselines for this experiment, we compare the proposed WARPD variants against four alternatives: 1) a \textbf{Diffusion Policy (DP)} model that generates open-loop action trajectories for a fixed action horizon; 2) a \textbf{Latent Diffusion Policy (LDP)} model, which is structurally similar to WARPD but decodes the latent representation into an action trajectory rather than a closed-loop policy; 3) a \textbf{Multilayer Perceptron (MLP)} policy, which shares the same architecture as the policy network generated by WARPD and serves to isolate the impact of diffusion modeling; 4) a \textbf{Random Policy}, which provides a lower-bound performance reference.
+For a fair comparison, all diffusion-based models (WARPD, DP, and LDP) use the same diffusion model size and hyperparameters, corresponding to the \texttt{medium} configuration described in \cref{app:diff_params} and \cref{app:pusht_lwd_params}.
 LDP uses a VAE decoder, implemented as an MLP with two hidden layers of 256 neurons each, to output an action chunk of the same length as the action horizon.

 All models are evaluated across 50 uniquely seeded environment instances, with each evaluation repeated 10 times, across 3 training seeds. \Cref{fig:horizons} illustrates the impact of perturbation magnitudes and action horizons on success rates across all baselines.
 Perturbations refer to random displacements applied to the \texttt{T} block, occurring at randomly selected time steps with 10\% probability.
 A sample rollout with a perturbation magnitude of 50 is shown in \cref{fig:pusht_fig}.